link1905/system-design-101/content/docs/data-persistence/distributed-database/_index.md

 This method is straightforward and safe, as it guarantees immediate consistency and maintains a reliable backup if the primary server fails.

 However, it doesn't support {{< term ha >}} effectively.
-If a replica goes down, the primary must stop processing updates to avoid unprotected writes.
+If a replica goes down, the primary must stop processing updates to avoid unsafe writes.

 ```d2
 shape: sequence_diagram